FIWARE/tutorials.CRUD-Operations/README.md

     -   Shelf count, i.e. number of items available on the shelf

 As you can see, each of the entities defined above contain some properties which are liable to change.
-For example, product price may change, stock may be sold and the number of items on the shelves would drop.
+For example, product price could change, stock could be sold and the number of items on the shelves would drop.

 # Architecture